 - 8. Raise the front of the deck until the rear bumper rests firmly on the ground. - 9.
 Slide the deck back again.
 Continue sliding the deck back until the approach plate makes firm contact with the ground.
 Make sure that the rear bumper and the approach plate are both in firm contact with the ground before loading so there is equal weight distribution between the rear bumper and the end of the deck. - 10.Next, unreel enough of the wire rope/cable from the winch to make your hookup.
 If you are a two man operation, operate the winch control and unreel the wire rope/cable from the winch while the second man keeps the wire rope/cable taut.
 If you are a one man operation, you can use the remote winch free spool device.
-(See winch operation, page 4-15)
+(See Winch Operation, Sections 4.3 and 4.4)